SBCI Loan Schemes: Open for Applications

 Companies must provide a separate business plan when applying for a loan under the scheme.
 The process is straightforward and the SBCI has a very useful template with tips on what should be included.

-Interested companies should note that the eligibility application form requires a declaration on state aid.
+Interested companies should note that the eligibility application forms for both schemes requires a declaration on state aid.
 If you would like help in defining the state aid received from Enterprise Ireland, please contact your Development Advisor or the Brexit Unit can help you to find the right point of contact.

-Enterprise Ireland encourages all interested companies to first undertake a thorough financial review of your funding needs and to prepare the business plan you will need to present to participating lending institutions.
-When considering choice of lenders, SMEs should review all of the options in the market to ensure that they get the best rate available, remembering that the interest rate offered cannot exceed 4%.
+Enterprise Ireland encourages all interested companies to first undertake a thorough review of your funding needs and to prepare the financial and business plan you will need to present to participating lending institutions.
+When considering choice of lenders, SMEs should review all of the options in the market to ensure that they get the best rate available, remembering that the interest rate offered cannot exceed the maximum rates stated above .